pymupdf/PyMuPDF/docs/textwriter.rst

       :returns: :attr:`textRect` and :attr:`lastPoint`.

-   .. method:: fillTextbox(rect, text, font=None, fontsize=11, align=0, warn=True)
+   .. method:: fillTextbox(rect, text, pos=None, font=None, fontsize=11, align=0, warn=True)

       Fill a given rectangle with text.
-This is a convenience method to use instead of :meth:`append`.
+This is a convenience method to use as an alternative to :meth:`append`.

       :arg rect_like rect: the area to fill.
 No part of the text will appear outside of this.
       :arg str,sequ text: the text.
 Can be specified as a (UTF-8) string or a list / tuple of strings.
 A string will first be converted to a list using *splitlines()*.
 Every list item will begin on a new line (forced line breaks).
+      :arg point_like pos: *(new in v1.17.3)* start storing at this point.
+Default is a point near rectangle top-left.
       :arg font: the :ref:`Font`, default `fitz.Font("helv")`.
       :arg float fontsize: the fontsize.
       :arg int align: text alignment.
 Use one of TEXT_ALIGN_LEFT, TEXT_ALIGN_CENTER, TEXT_ALIGN_RIGHT or TEXT_ALIGN_JUSTIFY.
-      :arg bool warn: warn on text overflow, or raise an exception.
+      :arg bool warn: warn on text overflow (default), or raise an exception.
+In any case, text not fitting will not be written.

-   .. note:: Use these methods as often as is required -- there is no technical limit, except memory constraints of your system.
+   .. note:: Use these methods as often as is required -- there is no technical limit (except memory constraints of your system).
 You can also mix appends and text boxes and have multiple of both.
 Text positioning is controlled by the insertion point.
-There is no need to adhere to any reading order.
+There is no need to adhere to any order.

    .. method:: writeText(page, opacity=None, color=None, morph=None, overlay=True)